Skip to content

 How to sign up

-2) Once your Husky Landing application has been approved, visit the CBE Mentor Program page within Husky Landing.
-Click the dark green “Join” button.
-You’ll be directed to a short survey of multiple-choice questions which will help us match you with your pair partner.
-We will try our best during our pilot year to match mentors and mentees according to their preferences.
+To apply to become a mentor or mentee, fill out this short survey of multiple-choice questions which will help us match you with your pair partner.
+We will try our best to match mentors and mentees according to their preferences.

 Student FAQs